csparker/csparker.github.io/_posts/2021-11-16-Tissue-weighted-mean.markdown

 In comparison to the conventional mean, the tissue-weighted mean has correctly estimated the ground truth ROI mean.
 Using the tissue-weighted mean may be important for studies of ROIs that border CSF and in cases of neurodegenerative disease where atrophy can lead to larger ventricle volumes and more CSF contamination.

+<br/>

+## Evidence of bias in real-world data

 Below is a summary of our study comparing the tissue-weighted and conventional means in a cohort of control subjects and patients with neurodegenerative disease.
 The tissue-weighted mean is used to measure the extent of bias in conventional means and its impact on group differences.

-<br/>

-## Evidence of bias in real-world data

-# Bias is higher in patients and in ROIs that border CSF.
+### Bias is higher in patients and in ROIs that border CSF.

-The magnitude of bias is significantly different from zero for many ROIs, in both healthy control subjects and patients with young onset Alzheimer's disease (YOAD).
+The magnitude of bias in conventional ROI means is significantly higher than zero for many ROIs, for both healthy control subjects and patients with young onset Alzheimer's disease (YOAD).
 This is demonstrated by the high number of ROIs with points above the bar in the plot below, denoting that the mean of the bias (the height of the bar) across subjects is not equal to zero.

 <br/>
 <img src="{{ site.url }}/fig3.png">